concur/developer.concur.com/itinerary/trip/get-trip-summaries.md

 ## Request

-### Request paramenters
+### Query paramenters
-All request paramenters are optional.
+All query paramenters are optional.
 To identify a specific user by login ID or XMLSyncID, you can specify the following request parameters:

 |Parameter Name	|Parameter Type	|Data Type	|Description|